GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/dataflow-with-dlp/README.md

 # Dataflow with DLP de-identification

-This example illustrates how to run a Dataflow job that uses the `de_identification_template` submodule with the `1-data-ingestion` step.
+This example illustrates how to run a Dataflow job that uses the `de_identification_template` submodule with the `base-data-ingestion` submodule.

 ## Prerequisites

-1. 1-data-ingestion executed successfully.
+1. base-data-ingestion executed successfully.
 2. A `crypto_key` and `wrapped_key` pair.
 Contact your Security Team to obtain the pair.
 The `crypto_key` location must be the same location used for the `dlp_location`.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->